Compositions and Arrangements

 Also, the Dallas Brass performed Trumpets of Victory and Yankee Doodle from the last movement of Bicentennial Brass Music as they toured across the United States in a concert/show titled “American Musical Journey”.
 The show is preserved in the Dallas Brass CD of the same name, and is found on their YouTube channel.
 The “American Musical Journey” CD is available on the Dallas Brass web site at www.dallasbrass.com.

-Gustav Mahler: Finale Choral Excerpt from Symphony No. 2 arranged for 8-part trombone choir
+Gustav Mahler: Finale Choral Excerpt from Symphony No. 2 arranged by David Fetter for 8-part trombone choir

 This a setting for trombones of the hushed initial entry of the chorus in the final movement of the symphony with its assurance of human souls rising to a new life.
-This excerpt extends from Rehearsal No. 31 to No. 39 in the score and occurs at around 1:15:00 in YouTube concert performance videos.
+This excerpt extends from Rehearsal No. 31 to No. 39 in the orchestra score.
+In YouTube concert videos it begins at around 1:15:00.

-Hear an electronic file of this Choral Excerpt from Mahler’s Symphony No. 2 “Resurrection”
+Hear an electronic file of this arrangement of the Choral Excerpt from Mahler’s Symphony No. 2 “Resurrection”

 and from